Partner Portal

 Updated

 BulletCam is an IP camera with a smart infrared (IR) backlight and an object recognition function.
-The user can view archived and live videos in the Ajax apps.
+The user can view archived and live videos in Ajax apps.
 To store the captured data, install a microSD card or connect the camera to NVR with an installed hard disk.

 The camera is connected to the network via Ethernet, using the appropriate connector.